 Are You an Athlete Who Has Been Accused of Anti-Doping Rule Violations?

 If you have been accused of violating anti-doping rules, it's crucial to speak with an experienced sports attorney as soon as possible.
-Please contact us online or call us directly at +1-207-747-5899 to schedule your free consultation.
+Please contact us online or call us directly at +1-207-747-5899 to schedule your initial 1 hour consultation.
 Our firm is devoted to the very specific practice of sports law and has represented athletes from over 50 countries and more than 50 different sports.
 When it comes to anti-doping rule violations, you simply can't afford to take any chances.
 Not only are your career and reputation at stake—so are your lifelong dreams.
 Don't hesitate.
 Contact us today.